Page 2 of 2 < Page 1 (Background and Latest Developments in Weeding Tools)

 Note: The evaluative terms in this chart are descriptive and judgmental and are not presented as standard terms.
 The author's evaluations are explained in the preceding text.

 The U.S. Patent and Trademark Office eliminated the category of weeders in their classification system years ago.
 But that didn't discourage many creative inventors from coming up with new weeder gadgets and occasionally acquiring patents, such as the Weed Twister (Patent No. 5,441,118), to the benefit of the increasing number of gardening enthusiasts and farmers.
 (To view images of patents on the USPTO website, the Netscape Navigator browser may be necessary.)
 With the advent of alternative hand weeders in agriculture, there may be a renewed interest in developing new products of this type.
 The laser weeder or the robo weeder may not be that far off in the future.
 Preliminary designs may already be on the drawing boards.
-Ergonica may also develop the motorized version of the Weed Twister as was claimed in the original Weed Twister patent, if the demand for such a tool becomes evident.
+Ergonica has already developed the motorized drill-powered version of the Weed Twister as was claimed in the original Weed Twister patent.

 In the meantime, the developers of the Ergonica Weed Twister intend to support the study of hand tool alternatives to hand weeding, the short hoe and herbicides in California agriculture.
 Continued testing will add valuable insight regarding the specifications for ergonomic tools and the best ways to apply technologies and tools that are currently available.
 Testing should be conducted on many different crops and weeds and various soil conditions for results that are more useful to the majority of growers in California.